danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

 **Introduction**

-During this lab, you will learn how to use multiple tools that will help you troubleshooting query performance in Azure Database for MySQL.
+During this lab, you will learn how to use multiple tools that will help you with troubleshooting query performance in Azure Database for MySQL.

 **Objectives**

 After completing this lab, you will be able to:

 - Setup Query Store for an Azure Database for MySQL Single Server.
-- Review Performance Recommendation on the Portal for Azure Database for MySQL.
+- Review Performance Recommendation on the Portal for Azure Database for MySQL Single Server.
-- Review Query Performance Insight on the Portal for Azure Database for MySQL.
+- Review Query Performance Insight on the Portal for Azure Database for MySQL Single Server.

 **Considerations**